samuelroland/plx/README.md

 ### The PLX CLI

 <details>
-<summary>Solution</summary>
+<summary>Details</summary>

-Build the CLI.
 This will install all necessary dependencies and build the program in release mode.
 ```bash
 cd cli
 cargo build --release